17x STEM toys for every age: learn science & technology

 If the weather is nice and you feel like experimenting together, I would this 4M water rocket recommend.

-Super fun to build your own rocket and 4M has shown that they can come up with great fun educational STEM toys.
+Super fun to build your own rocket and 4M has shown that they have great fun educational STEM toys can invent.

 But there are of course many more options.

-I've collected my favorite science, technology, engineering, and math toys for 7 and 8 year olds.
+I have my favorite toys for science, technology, engineering and mathematics for 7 and 8 year olds.

 Let's take a quick look at all the options, then I'll go into each of these choices in more detail:

 Educational games and coloring pages for 3 to 6 years

 Your toddler and preschooler will love this e-book, along with the accompanying printables.
 He or she can play with it at every stage of development, together with mom and dad.Buy at Bol.com

 - 1 Top 17 Best STEM Toys Reviewed

 - 1.2 National Geographic Dinosaur Dig Kit